-It began as a dye thousands of years ago, made from the herbaceous madder plant, native to Asia and Southern Europe.
-The dye was prominently used for dying clothes and traces were found in Ancient Egypt, Persia and the ruins of Pompeii.
-By the seventh century BC, the dye had been made into a lake pigment and was used across Europe, the Middle-East and Asia.
-By this time the use of madder dye and pigment were widespread, but they remained costly and time consuming to produce.
+It began as a dye thousands of years ago, made from a herbaceous madder plant native to Asia and southern Europe.
+The dye was prominently used for colouring clothes and traces were found in Ancient Egypt, Persia and the ruins of Pompeii.
+By the 7th century BC, the dye had been made into a lake pigment and was used across Europe, the Middle East and Asia.
+By this time the use of madder dye and pigment was widespread, but they remained costly and time consuming to produce.

-In 1826, two French chemists, Jean Jacques Colin and Pierre Jean Robiquet, made further developments and isolated two separate dyes in madder: Alizarin and Purpurin.
-Following this, German chemists Carl Gräbe and Carl Liebermann distilled Alizarin with zinc leading them to discover Anthraquinone in 1869.
-They were then able to synthesise the pigment from coal tar, making Alizarin Crimson the first natural dye to be synthesised.
-Synthetic Alizarin Crimson costs a fraction of the price to make and its consistency and lightfastness quickly made it a favourite red pigment for artists.
+In 1826, two French chemists, Jean-Jacques Colin and Pierre-Jean Robiquet, made further developments and isolated two separate dyes in madder: alizarin and purpurin.
+Then German chemists Carl Gräbe and Carl Liebermann distilled alizarin with zinc, leading them to discover anthraquinone in 1869.
+They were then able to synthesise the pigment from coal tar, making alizarin crimson the first natural dye to be synthesised.
+Synthetic alizarin crimson costs a fraction of the price to make and its consistency and lightfastness quickly made it a favourite red pigment for artists.

-Customarily, pigments called Alizarin Crimson are made of the original lake pigment making them closer to the original madder dye and those labelled Permanent Alizarin Crimson are made with highly stable and permanent synthetic alternatives.
-Both pigments are valuable and offer a wide range of dark red pigments for artists.
+Customarily, pigments called alizarin crimson are made of the original lake pigment, making them closer to the original madder dye and those labelled permanent alizarin crimson are made with highly stable and permanent synthetic alternatives.
+Both are valuable and offer artists a wide range of dark red pigments.